rshtishi/jmh-demo/README.md

 }
   ```

-The example above instructs JMH to run 8 forks(trials) sequentially.
-The first three will be warmup and results will be discarded and the final 5 fork results will be collected to be used for benchmarking.
-A trial(fork) is a set of warmup execution and measurement executions of the method that we are going to benchmark.
+The example above instructs JMH to run 5 forks(trials) sequentially.
+The first three iterations will be warmup and results will be discarded.

 The ```@Warmup``` annotation determines the number of warmup executions inside a fork(trial).